Skip to main content

 How to use this calculator

-1. 01Pick an Application preset to auto-fill the recommended depth — Driveway (4″ / 10 cm), French drain (12″ / 30 cm), Walkway (3″ / 7.5 cm), Paver base (4″ / 10 cm), or Decorative (2″ / 5 cm).
+1. 01Pick an Application preset to fill the recommended depth: Driveway (4″ / 10 cm), French drain (12″ / 30 cm), Walkway (3″ / 7.5 cm), Paver base (4″ / 10 cm), or Decorative (2″ / 5 cm).
 Or pick Custom and enter your own.
+For pipe length, fabric, and slope drop on drainage runs, use the French Drain Calculator.

-2. 02Pick a Shape — Rectangle for typical driveways and patios, Circle for fire pits and round patios, Custom Area for irregular shapes (L-shapes, freeform landscape beds) where you’ve already calculated total square footage.
+2. 02Pick a Shape.
+Rectangle for typical driveways and patios, Circle for fire pits and round patios, Custom Area for irregular shapes (L-shapes, freeform landscape beds) where you’ve already calculated total square footage.

 Understanding the math

 Three steps.
 First, project area from shape.
-Rectangle is length × width; circle is π × (diameter/2)²; custom area is entered directly:
+Rectangle is length × width.
+Circle is π × (diameter/2)².
+Custom area is entered directly:

 area = length × width · or · π × radius² · or · entered directly